In OneStart, how can instructors view and use class rosters?

 - How do I clear my web browser's cache, cookies, and history?

-- Using Firefox, how do I view and control cookies?
+- How do I view and control cookies in my Internet browser?

 - Open your browser and log into OneStart again, clicking only instructor links.